Understanding Affiliate Marketers

 Welcome back and get ready for part 3 of the Affiliate Marketing for Your Business series.
-Don’t forget to bookmark this page or sign up for the newsletter to catch the rest of this series.
 In case you missed the previous posts, I recommend checking out part 1 and part 2.
-We’ve already covered what affiliate programs are and the basics of setting up an offer, and now it’s time to go into the minds of your new online sales force.
-In this post, we are going to cover the role of affiliates, how to think like an affiliate, and talk about how affiliates operate their businesses.
+We’ve already covered what affiliate programs are and the basics of setting up an offer, and now it’s time to go into the minds of top affiliate marketers — and your new online sales force.
+In this post, we are going to cover the role of affiliates, how to think like an affiliate marketer, and cover how affiliates operate their businesses.

 The role of an affiliate